 In order to encourage and support students who are considering careers in the social sector, IIMU provides various incentives:

 As an institute that is creating future leaders, IIMU wants to provide a practical example to students in how to apply the principles of ecological sustainability.
-While at its temporary campus, IIMU strives to reduce its carbon footprint and manage its use of energy and resources as efficiently as possible.
-IIMU's new campus will be self-sufficient in terms of energy, i.e. a net-zero campus within a span of eight years.
+Within a span of eight years, IIMU's new campus will be self-sufficient in terms of energy, i.e. a net-zero campus.
 Waste will be treated on site and converted into reusable resources.
 The campus will use both technologically advanced as well as traditional models of water-harvesting. permanent campus